Train

 On 4 June 2023, LTA also introduced the first batch of the new R151 trains for passenger service, which will replace the earlier generation NSEWL trains progressively by 2026, before the end of their service life.

-Mid-life Upgrade of the North East Line Trains
+Mid-life upgrade of the North East Line trains

 The North East Line (NEL) runs some of our oldest driverless MRT trains.
 These trains are currently undergoing a mid-life upgrade, which will refresh the train interiors, decrease maintenance downtime and minimise the risk of delays which arise from train faults due to equipment failure.
 The mid-life upgrading works started in 2019 and are expected to be completed by the first quarter of 2026.